In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 <!-- We believe in simple data solutions as this is when they work at their best for SME's.
 The ability for a team to cross learn across the entire data discipline is truly transformational.  -->

+Please contact me on LinkedIn if you want to get in touch! - https://www.linkedin.com/in/pratikpatel89/

 ## This Page is currently being developed - it will be updated shortly

 <!-- > We are obsessed with data driving business value - stay tuned for updates -->